Home | Resources | Literacy | Teaching Reading with Synthetic Phonics

 While using a Systematic Synthetic Phonics approach is effective in teaching most children to read, some may still struggle to build these foundation skills, which can put them at risk of falling behind at school.
 Learning Links’ experienced teachers work with children every day to support reading and literacy through our Specialist Tutoring program.

-Our professionals also offer a range of professional development courses for teachers, to help them empower students who find learning difficult.
+Our professionals also offer professional development for teachers, to help them empower students who find learning difficult.

-Learning Links is developing a comprehensive online course, Dyslexia Support – Synthetic Phonics, to provide teachers with guidance on selecting the most effective synthetic phonics intervention for their students.
-Our professionals share teach the what, why and how, in addition to providing the resources you need to help children to thrive and combat reading challenges that may otherwise hold them back
+Learning Links has developed a comprehensive teaching guide, Dyslexia Support – Synthetic Phonics, to provide teachers with guidance on selecting the most effective synthetic phonics intervention for their students.
+Our professionals share the what, why and how, in addition to providing the resources you need to help children to thrive and combat reading challenges that may otherwise hold them back